sigma-py/orthopy/README.md

   * `"classical"`: The maximum value is 1 (or  (n+alpha over n)).
   * `"normal"`: The integral of the squared function over the domain is 1.

-For univariate ("one-dimensional") integrals, every level contains one functions.
-For bivariate ("two-dimensional") functions, every level will contain one functions more than the previous.
+For univariate ("one-dimensional") integrals, every new iterationcontains one function.

-See the trees for triangles and disks below.
+For bivariate ("two-dimensional") functions, every level will contain one function more than the previous, and it's getting continues this way for multivariate families.
+See the tree plots below.

 ### Line segment [-1, +1] with weight function (1-x)<sup>α</sup> (1-x)<sup>β</sup>